jmejia8/Metaheuristics.jl/docs/src/index.md

 or the citation string

-Mejía-de-Dios et al., (2022).
+> Mejía-de-Dios et al., (2022).
 Metaheuristics: A Julia Package for Single- and Multi-Objective Optimization.
 Journal of Open Source Software, 7(78), 4723, https://doi.org/10.21105/joss.04723

-in your scientific paper if you use `Metaherustics.jl`.
+in your scientific paper if you use `Metaheristics.jl`.

 ## Acknowledgments